Blue Jay Creek (Lake Huron tributary)

-Blue Jay Creek is a river on Manitoulin Island in Central Manitoulin and Tehkummah townships, Manitoulin District in northeastern Ontario, Canada and a tributary of Lake Huron.
+Blue Jay Creek is a river on Manitoulin Island in Central Manitoulin and Tehkummah townships, Manitoulin District in northeastern Ontario, Canada, and a tributary of Lake Huron.

-Course
+Geography

 Blue Jay Creek begins at a spring, about 3.4 km east of the community of Sandfield on Lake Manitou in Central Manitoulin township, and at an elevation of 275 m.
-It flows south under Ontario Highway 542 and then to the east of the community of Tehkummah in Tehkummah township.
+It flows south under Highway 542 and then to the east of the community of Tehkummah in Tehkummah township.
 The creek heads southwest, takes in the right tributary Black Creek and reaches its mouth at Michael's Bay on Lake Huron, near the community of Michael's Bay, and about 1.2 km southeast of the mouth of the Manitou River and 7 km northwest of the community of South Baymouth.